Echinacea purpurea ‘Mellow Yellows’

 And allowing the moisture to percolate to the surface of the mix from below.

-Now stand the punnet in a warm, well-lit position (not in direct sunlight)
+Then stand the punnet in a warm, well-lit position (not in any direct sunlight)

 Temperatures of 20-24°C approx. are ideal for rapid and optimum germination.